hpi-dhc/PharMe/CONTRIBUTING.md

   - You'll probably see notifications asking you to install some extensions and get packages.
 Please confirm these two actions
 1. From the root of the project, run `yarn bootstrap`.
 This will do the following:
     - Setup Husky project-wide in order to enforce the [conventional-commit](https://www.conventionalcommits.org/en/v1.0.0/) style
-    - Install all dependencies for the mock `lab-server`
-    - Install all dependencies for the `annotation-server`
-    - Install all Flutter packages for the PharMe `app`
-    - Build all auto-generated files required for running the PharMe `app`

 ## Selecting an issue